aquasecurity/tracee/docs/installing/headers.md

 # Linux Headers

 !!!
 Note
-    The default (latest) image is lightweight and portable.
-It is supposed to support different kernel versions without having to build source code.
-If the host kernel does not support BTF then you may use the full container image.
+    The **default image** is **lightweight and portable**.
+It is supposed to **support different kernel versions** without having to build source code.
+    If the host kernel [does not support BTF] then you may use the full container image.
 The full container will compile an eBPF object during startup, if you do not have one already cached in /tmp/tracee.

+[does not support BTF]: ../building/nocore-ebpf.md#the-need-for-a-non-co-re-ebpf-object-build

 When running `tracee:full` container image, in order to compile the kernel version specific eBPF object, Tracee needs some Linux kernel headers.
 Depending